Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/tutorialStm32TTN.md

 AppKey= 2B 7E 15 16 28 AE D2 A6 AB F7 15 88 09 CF 4F 3C
 ```
 - Copy the values of `DevEui` and `AppKey`.
 - Navigate to `https://console.thethingsnetwork.org/applications/test_fiware/devices/register` to register the device.
-Introduce the `Device ID`, the `Device EUI` (from previous step) and the `App Key` from previous step.
+Introduce the `Device ID`, the `Device EUI` (from the previous step) and the `App Key` (from the previous step).

 ![TTN device resigster](https://github.com/Atos-Research-and-Innovation/IoTagent-LoRaWAN/blob/task/tutorialStm32TTN/docs/img/stm32_ttn_tutorial/ttn_device_register.png)